aezizhu/million-dollar-hunter/ingestion-service/README.md

 Go microservice for blockchain data ingestion following CQRS write model.

+> *The write-optimized design of this service prioritizes throughput and resilience, with careful attention to rate limiting and circuit breaker patterns to ensure reliable operation under varying load conditions.*

 ## Features
 - Alchemy asset transfers client with full pagination
 - Moralis balances client with multi-chain support (BSC, Solana, ETH)